Chad Timberlake

-Chad Timberlake (born January 1, 1984) is an American basketball coach and player.
-Currently, he is an assistant coach with Union Neuchâtel of the Swiss Basketball League.
+Chad Timberlake (born January 1, 1984) is an American basketball coach and former player.
+He is currently serving as the head coach with Pully Lausanne Foxes of the Swiss Basketball League.
 He played college basketball for the Fairleigh Dickinson Knights, where in 2006 he was named the Northeast Conference Player of the Year.

 College career

 Born in Wiesbaden, Germany, Timberlake came to Fairleigh Dickinson from New Utrecht High School in Brooklyn.
 In his first season he came off the bench to average 6.2 points and 2.7 assists per game, earning Northeast Conference All-Rookie team honors.
 He moved into the starting lineup for his remaining three years, helping lead the team to an NCAA Tournament berth as a junior.
 He earned NEC Player of the Year unanimously as a senior during the 2005–06 season after averaging 15.2 points, 5.5 rebounds and 4.7 assists per game and leading the Knights to a conference regular season championship.